Finland: conservative revolution is coming?

 And what do you think about this move?

 I think it’s fair.
 It is like in sport: if your team doesn’t win the cup, you change the manager.
 I believe that Sanna Marin deserves some time for herself, as she has been a prime minister in the toughest years of Finnish politics after the Second World War.
 Her party will now elect a new leader, and they might choose someone like Blair or Romano Prodi.
 Then, they could join the right-wing parties in forming the government.
 And that is actually why the Left Alliance has to be a single party, and not a big tent party.
 Because we keep the Social-Democrats in check.
 If they go to the right, they lose voters to us, and now they went to the left, so we lost some of them.
-The Left Alliance is some kind of the conscience for the center-left parties.
+The Left Alliance is some kind of the conscience for the centre-left parties.

 Let’s talk about the Finns Party.
 There is a peril of a right-wing and far-right coalition.
 What about them?